FriendsOfTerraform/modules/azure/automation/README.md

 This module will create and configure an [Azure Automation Account][azure-automation-account] and manages related resources such as Runbooks and Schedules

+**This repository is a READ-ONLY sub-tree split**.
+See https://github.com/FriendsOfTerraform/modules to create issues or submit pull requests.

 ## Table of Contents

 - [Example Usage](#example-usage)